International Bureau of Revolutionary Youth Organizations

 The founding congress was held in the Netherlands, hosted by the Independent Socialist Party (OSP).
 However the congress was broken up by the Dutch police.
 Foreign delegates were deported, amongst them German delegates who were deported back to Germany.
 The congress was then re-convened in Lille.
 The congress elected a Bureau (with one representative of each participating organization) and a Secretariat.
 The Secretariat had three members, one from the SAPD (Willy Brandt), one from the International Left Opposition (Heinz Epe) and one from the Socialist Party of Sweden.

-The IBRYO secretariat was headquartered in Scandinavia.
+The IBRYO secretariat was headquartered in Stockholm.
 The Bureau secretariat met in Malmö and Stockholm.
 Epe was headquartered in Oslo, Norway.